RohitBandaru/rohitbandaru.github.io/_posts/2024-11-03-Transformer-Design-Guide-Pt1.md

 ## Audio and Other Modalities

 Like images, audio is a continuous data modality.
 A popular method of tokenizing audio is to generate a spectrogram using a Fourier Transform.
 This creates an image that can be tokenized in the same way as images in ViT.
 The [AST: Audio Spectrogram Transformer](https://arxiv.org/abs/2104.01778) paper does exactly this.
-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/audio_input.png" caption="Audio tokenization from AST" alt="Audio tokenization from AST" source="https://arxiv.org/abs/2104.01778" class="image-fluid mx-auto d-block" width=400 %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/audio_input.png" caption="Audio tokenization from AST" alt="Audio tokenization from AST" source="https://arxiv.org/abs/2104.01778" class="image-fluid mx-auto d-block" width=400 %}

 This paper uses a 2D position embedding so they can warmstart from a ViT model.
 If it were to train from audio only, a 1D position embedding could be used, as in OpenAI’s [Whisper](https://arxiv.org/abs/2212.04356).